Materials for watercolor classes are less expensive and last much longer than for other mediums.

 Poor quality paper will buckle, warp and it will not allow to use some painting techniques because the number of washes is very limited on thin paper.
 Masking fluid can cause it to tear.
 Thin and poor quality paper simply does not have layers for paint to travel through them, therefore, water creates spots, sits on top of the paper surface, does not get absorbed and does not allow paint flowing and creating nice washes.

 To paint comfortably, you will need to attach your paper to some firm, but light base.
-It cannot be heavy, we need to lift, rotate, tilt and so on, it has to be easy to hold and handle.
+It cannot be heavy, we need to lift, rotate, tilt it and so on, it has to be easy to hold and handle.
 Firm cardboard or something similar is fine.
 The base should exceed the painting paper size.
 Please attach it with the green painter’s tape to the cardboard or similar base.

 We are using good pen for pen and watercolor drawings.
 I would recommend black pen which does not bleed with application of water, Micropen in sizes 0.2 or 0.3 is great.